The challenge you are addressing: Under performing sales people don't want to come across to prospective buyers as

-And oftentimes in those stories you discover clues about how they really feel about selling.
+In their stories, you will often discover clues about how they really feel about selling.

 What is the solution for a sales person with Misconception #1?

-In open back-and-forth conversation, discuss questions that help them look at this misconception in new ways.
+Use safe, back-and-forth conversations to discuss questions that help your Lower Third salespeople look at this misconception in new ways.
 Two questions I frequently ask are:

 1) Can you make prospects buy products and services they really don't want?